MedBlog

 Identifying melanomas

-There are some easy-to-remember guidelines when looking at skin lesions or moles and trying to determine if it's the beginnings of skin cancer.
+There are some easy-to-remember guidelines when looking at skin lesions or moles and trying to determine whether it’s the beginnings of skin cancer.
 In this video, dermatologist Stephanie Savory, M.D., explains the ABCDEs of melanoma.

 The ABCDE test